-- DON HO Social Kitchen & Bar: Located in the The Working Capitol, this Hawaiian-themed bar & restaurant tickles the tastebuds with a blast of fresh & fruity tropical cocktails Their Australia-inspired food menu is also a hit among foodies.
+- DON HO Social Kitchen & Bar: Located in The Working Capitol, this Hawaiian-themed bar & restaurant tickles the tastebuds.
+DON HO’s menu is adorned with a blast of fresh & fruity tropical cocktails.
+Their Australia-inspired food menu is also a hit among foodies.

-- The Old Man: With its original Hong Kong location listed among the best bars in Asia, The Old Man certainly had some large shoes to fill when its Singapore location on Keong Saik Road opened up its doors.
-We’re happy to report that its Hemingway-themed cocktails, ranging from the gin & tonic-based Islands in the Stream to the Gruyure cheese & raspberry-infused The Snows of Kilimanjaro, are staggering winners that even the old man himself would approve of.
+- The Old Man: The original Hong Kong location of The Old Man is listed among the best bars in Asia.
+When its Singapore location on Keong Saik Road opened, it certainly had some large shoes to fill.
+We’re happy to report that it did.
+The bar’s Hemingway-themed cocktails are staggering winners.
+They range from the gin & tonic-based Islands in the Stream to the Gruyure cheese & raspberry-infused The Snows of Kilimanjaro.
+Even the old man himself would approve.

-- The Guild: Harbouring the location of a former speakeasy, this beer bar is the best place along Keong Saik Road to tame your thirst with an eclectic selection of craft brews.
-The food menu, fusing hints of American cooking with Singaporean, is as creative as it is delicious.
+- The Guild: This popular beer bar harbours the location of a former speakeasy.
+It’s the best place along Keong Saik Road to tame your thirst with an eclectic selection of craft brews.
+The food menu fuses hints of American cooking with Singaporean.
+It’s as creative as it is delicious.

 Where to stay

-While there’s only a small selection of hotels on Keong Saik Road itself, the area is home to plenty of top-notch accommodations.
-If you want to stay nearby, look into some of the top hotels in Chinatown or Tanjong Pagar including these popular gems…
+Although there’s only a small selection of hotels on Keong Saik Road itself, the area is home to plenty of top-notch accommodations.
+If you want to stay nearby, look into some of the top hotels in Chinatown or Tanjong Pagar, including these popular gems…

-- Q Loft Hotel 1929: The best pick for budget travellers on Keong Saik Road, this hotel features cozy modern rooms and a sun terrace with great views over the city.
+- Q Loft Hotel 1929: This hotel is the best pick for budget travellers on Keong Saik Road.
+It features cozy modern rooms and a sun terrace with great views over the city.

-- Hotel Soloha: A brand-new hotel located on Teck Lim Road adjacent to the KS area.
+- Hotel Soloha: This brand-new hotel is located on Teck Lim Road next to the area.
 The rooms here offer stylish contemporary designs and are spacious by Chinatown standards.

-- Kesa House: The top choice on the street, this mid-range hotel delivers clean & comfortable modern rooms within a wonderfully restored heritage shophouse.
+- Kesa House: This mid-range hotel is the top accommodations choice on the street.
+It delivers clean & comfortable modern rooms within a wonderfully restored heritage shophouse.
 Upgrade to one of the roomy suites for a full self-catering option.